Monday, January 19, 2026

 Photo courtesy Laura Chouette

-The aura of ambergris has not waned; however, it is surrounded by ethical questions.
-The primary issue is that ambergris comes from sperm whales, a species listed as vulnerable by the International Union for Conservation of Nature (IUCN).
+Ambergris’ aura has not waned; however, it is surrounded by ethical questions.
+The primary concern is that ambergris comes from sperm whales, a species listed as vulnerable by the International Union for Conservation of Nature (IUCN).
 Harvesting ambergris directly from the animal is illegal in many jurisdictions due to conservation laws aimed at protecting this dwindling species.
+But whale vomit in perfume brands is still allowed.

 “In the mid-19th and 20th centuries, sperm whales were hunted massively to procure ambergris,” says WWF.
-“The large-scale whale hunting resulted in drastic declines in their population and spurred international bans on whale hunting.
-IUCN has accorded Sperm Whales an ‘Endangered’.”
+“The large-scale whale hunting resulted in drastic declines in their population and spurred international bans on whale hunting.”
 The presence of a market for ambergris may still indirectly contribute to the endangerment of these marine giants by incentivizing illegal hunting.

 whale fin